 Rhytidectomy (Facelift) Surgery in Colombia: Expert Guide to Facial Rejuvenation

-Rhytidectomy, or facelift, is cosmetic surgery that addresses sagging facial skin and underlying tissues.
+A rhytidectomy is cosmetic surgery that lifts sagging facial skin and tightens tissues.
 The term comes from “rhytid” (wrinkle) and “-ectomy” (removal).
-During the procedure, surgeons lift and reposition drooping skin, tighten facial muscles, and remove excess skin or fat to create a more youthful appearance.
+Surgeons lift and reposition drooping skin.
+They tighten facial muscles.
+They remove excess skin or fat to create a younger appearance.

 A facelift targets sagging jowls, deep nasolabial folds, drooping cheeks, and loose neck skin.
-By tightening facial tissues, the surgery restores firmer contours to the face and neck area.
+The surgery restores firmer contours to the face and neck area.

-What a facelift can’t do is change your fundamental appearance or stop aging entirely.
-It won’t address fine wrinkles, sun damage, or pigmentation issues – those require separate skin treatments like chemical peels or laser therapy.
-Good candidates are typically healthy non-smokers in their 40s to 60s with sagging skin that still has some elasticity.
+A facelift cannot change your basic appearance or stop aging completely.
+It won’t fix fine wrinkles, sun damage, or skin discoloration.
+Those issues need treatments like chemical peels or laser therapy.
+Good candidates are healthy non-smokers in their 40s to 60s.
+They should have sagging skin that still has some stretch.

-Several facelift techniques target different areas and depths of facial aging:
+The different types of facelift procedures target various areas and depths of facial aging.

 Traditional Full Facelift

-Uses incisions around the ears, along temple hairlines, and under the chin.
-The surgeon lifts facial skin, tightens underlying muscles (SMAS layer), removes excess fat, then redrapes skin and trims excess tissue.
-This approach provides complete improvement for moderate to advanced facial aging.
+This procedure uses incisions around the ears, along temple hairlines, and under the chin.
+The surgeon lifts facial skin and tightens underlying muscles.
+Excess fat is removed.
+Skin is then re-draped and trimmed.
+This approach works best for moderate to advanced facial aging.

 SMAS Facelift

-Focuses on the Superficial Musculoaponeurotic System (SMAS) – the fibrous layer covering facial muscles.
-This technique targets the lower two-thirds of the face by adjusting and tightening both the SMAS layer and overlying skin.
+This technique focuses on the Superficial Musculoaponeurotic System (SMAS).
+The SMAS is the fibrous layer covering facial muscles.
+Surgeons adjust and tighten both the SMAS layer and overlying skin.
 Results last longer because it lifts deeper structures, not just skin.

 Deep Plane Facelift